-All cats and dogs, other than exempt cats and dogs, must be registered by six months of age.
-The registration fee is a once-only payment, which covers the cat or dog for its lifetime in NSW, regardless of any changes in ownership.
-You are encouraged to have your cat or dog desexed before registering it.
+All dogs and cats (other than those exempt) must be registered by six months of age.
+The registration fee is a once-only payment, which covers the dog or cat for its lifetime in NSW, regardless of any changes in ownership.
+You are encouraged to have your dog or cat desexed before registering it.

-Discounted registration fees apply to desexed cats or dogs.
-Having your cat or dog desexed prior to registration helps to reduce straying, fighting and aggression and antisocial behaviour, such as spraying to mark territory.
+Discounted registration fees may apply to desexed dogs or cats.
+Having your dog or cat desexed may help reduce straying, fighting, and aggressive/antisocial behaviours.
 It also helps to reduce the number of unwanted pets born each year.

-A working dog is defined in the Companion Animals Act as a dog used primarily for the purpose of droving, tending, working or protecting stock, and includes a dog which is being trained as a working dog.
+A working dog is defined in the Companion Animals Act 1998 as a dog that is used primarily for the purpose of droving, tending, working or protecting stock, and includes a dog being trained as a working dog.

 Farm pets are NOT considered to be working dogs.

 Yes.
-If your cat or dog is exempt from microchipping and registration requirements it may lose its exemption if it breaches the Companion Animals Act.
+If your cat or dog is exempt from microchipping/identification and registration requirements it may lose this exemption the Companion Animals Act 1998 is breached.

-Any dog which has been declared dangerous (including working dogs) must be microchipped and lifetime registered.
-Similarly, any dog or cat which is the subject of a nuisance order must be microchipped and registered.
+Any dog which has been declared dangerous (including working dogs), menacing, or restricted must be microchipped/identified and registered.
+Similarly, any dog or cat which is the subject of a nuisance order must be microchipped/identified and registered.

-If a person is convicted of an offence under the Companion Animals Act, any registration exemption which may apply is lost, and the animal must be microchipped and lifetime registered.
+If a person is convicted of an offence under the Companion Animals Act 1998, any registration exemption which may apply is lost, and the animal must be microchipped/identified and registered.

-Similarly, if any cat or dog is taken into the custody of a council pound it must be microchipped and registered before being released to its owner (even if it is less than 6 months old).
+Similarly, if any dog or cat is taken into the custody of a council pound it must be microchipped/identified and registered before being released to its owner (even if it is less than 6 months old).

-Yes cats must be registered and microchipped the same as dogs.
+Yes, cats must be microchipped/identified and registered the same as dogs.